Information bounds production in replicator systems: Abstract

 \section{Abstract}

-We investigate minimal replicator systems that are able to use information in a functional manner.
-We consider a population of autocatalytic replicators in a flow reactor that are subject to fluctuating environments.
-We derive expressions of replicator production in terms of information-theoretic quantities, reflecting separate contributions from environmental uncertainty, side information, and distribution mismatch.
-We also derive the optimal strategy for preparing replicator concentrations, as well as a universal information-theoretic bound on the increase of productivity.
-We compare and contrast our findings with existing results, including ``Kelly gambling'' in information theory and ``substitutional load'' in evolutionary biology.
-The results are illustrated on a model of real-world self-assembled molecular replicators.
-In this real-world system, we demonstrate the benefit of internal memory when subjected to environments with temporal correlations, and we propose a plausible experimental setup for detecting the signature of functional information.
-We briefly discuss the role that information-processing may play in guiding the evolution of prebiotic replicator networks.
+Environmental fluctuations can shape replicator dynamics, with important consequences for both prebiotic and modern ecosystems.
+However, it remains unclear how simple replicators can acquire and use information about fluctuating environments, given that such information processing is often assumed to require sophisticated mechanisms for sensing and control.
+Here, we show that even simple replicator networks can increase productivity by exploiting environmental information in a functional way.
+Using a model of autocatalytic replicators in a flow reactor, we derive an information-theoretic decomposition of productivity, with separate contributions from environmental uncertainty, side information, and distribution mismatch.
+We derive optimal strategies and universal bounds on the benefit of information and compare our findings with existing work, including ``Kelly gambling'' in information theory.
+By applying our framework to a model of real-world molecular replicators, we demonstrate the benefits of internal memory and propose an experimental setup for detecting functional information in a minimal chemical system.